Rowan4399/Use-case-investigation-of-the-noise-impact-on-Auto-Encoder-algorithm/README.md

-# ADS-B Noise Impact on Autoencoder Models
+# ADS-B Noise Impact on Auto-encoder Models
 This repository provides the implementation for the study: **“Investigation of the Noise Impact on Autoencoder Algorithms for ADS-B Trajectory Data”**

 ADS-B (Automatic Dependent Surveillance–Broadcast) data are widely used in aviation research, but they often contain noise such as missing data, drift, and anomalies.